BER Rating: What Is It and How Can You Improve It?

 Why Is It Important To Improve Your BER Rating?

-- Increase the value of your home.
+- Increasing the value of your home.

-- Significant savings on your energy bills!
+- Significant savings on your energy bills.

-- Savings by improving your BER rating
+- Savings by Improving Your BER Rating

 - The average 3-bedroom house with an E rating would have an annual energy cost of €2,450 per year*.